kyoto skyline with a pagoda in the background

 The impressive Shinkansen in Osaka station.

-If you’re arriving from Tokyo, taking Shinkansen works as well, as the cities are only 3 hours apart and there are frequent services between them.
-And it’s a great use for your JR pass!
+If you’re arriving from Tokyo (check also our Tokyo 2 days Itinerary), taking Shinkansen works as well, as the cities are only 3 hours apart and there are frequent services between them.
+If you are still considering buying a Japan Rail Pass, you definitely should as it would save you a lot of money.

 By plane